sharifshehab/moveXa-server/README.md

 # MoveXa

-MoveXa is a parcel delivery system

-library management system aims to simplify library operations by automating book tracking and borrowing processes.
-This system offers a structured way to manage books, track borrowing history, and generate summaries of borrowed records, all through a well-organized API.
+MoveXa is a parcel delivery system that enables users to seamlessly send and receive parcels across different locations.
+Users can register as a Sender or Receiver, with an Admin managing the overall system.
+MoveXa provides a structured way to manage parcels, track delivery stages, and maintain a history of parcel status changes through a clean, well-organized API.

+#### Sender:
+- **Register and log in**

+- **Send parcels to registered receivers**

+- **View all parcels sent**

+- **Cancel parcels if needed**

+#### Receiver:
+- **View all parcels sent to them**

+- **Confirm parcel delivery (mark as received)**

+- **View their parcel delivery history**

+#### Admin:
+- **Manage user status (e.g., block/unblock users)**

+- **Update parcel status through different delivery stages**

+- **Access and control all system operations via protected admin routes**

+Security & Access Control
+All routes are protected based on user roles (Sender, Receiver, Admin), ensuring secure access to authorized actions only.

 ## Tech Stack: